 As always, we appreciate your cooperation and look forward to seeing you either in-person or online for our dynamic learning and networking experience.
 Stay informed of the latest Safety 2022 news at safety.assp.org.

 ASSP takes safety and health seriously and strongly recommends adherence to all guidance from public health officials.
 Our goal is to offer you the highest quality educational resources in accessible formats to meet your evolving needs during the pandemic and beyond.

 ASSP Education and Meetings

 As separate entities, ASSP chapters and their leaders must exercise good judgment in making decisions, and we strongly recommend they follow the Society's prudent approach.
 This includes assessing risks, working with event hosts to understand safety and health protocols, following the latest CDC guidance on gatherings, face coverings and other measures, and communicating these details frequently with your members.
 Doing so enables ASSP to achieve a safe and healthy operating environment across the entire organization.
-We understand the frustrations and disappointments caused by this extended pandemic and appreciate your thoughtful consideration and implementation of this guidance.
+We appreciate your thoughtful consideration and implementation of this guidance during the ongoing pandemic.

 We thank all of our members and volunteer leaders for their dedication to safe practices and adherence to Society recommendations.
 Please contact your chapter directly with questions about local ASSP activities.